TriTechX/CoreBench/HowTo.md

 Using the argument `-d` will run the test in dynamic mode.
 Putting `*x` after the base will run that test `x` times.

-> Note: to upload scores to the website, you must have a valid API key - obtained through the website itself - and you must run the **full CPU test** - `fc`
+> Note: to upload scores to the website, you must have a valid API key - obtained through the website itself - and you must run the **full CPU test** - `fc` - WITHOUT dynamic mode.